Christian Democratic Party (Norway): Climate change

-The Christian Democratic Party describes climate change and global warming as one of humanity's greatest challenges.
-They base their climate policy on climate research and the UN's sustainability goals.

 The Christian Democratic Party support international climate goals and climate agreements, like the Paris agreement.
 They want to cut Norwegian emissions of carbon by at least 55% by 2030, compared with 1990 levels, and they aim for a climate-neutral Norway by 2050.
 They have addressed the need for restructuring in the Norwegian petroleum industry and want to end oil and gas exploration in new areas.

 Protection of the vulnerable areas of Lofoten, Vesterålen and Senja from oil drilling, has been an important matter for the Christian Democratic Party.
 After the 2017 Norwegian parliamentary election, Knut Arild Hareide, party leader at the time, announced that the Christian Democratic Party would withdraw their support of Solberg's Cabinet if they opened the areas for oil drilling.
 When the Christian Democratic Party became part of Solberg's coalition government in January 2019, it was decided that the areas were to be protected until the next election.

 At the national congress in 2021, the party proposed the creation of a Norwegian climate fund.
 The goal of the fund was to outcompete the use of coal power, by investing in renewable energy in developing countries.
 The Christian Democrats got the proposal through in the Storting, and a few months later the government decided to establish a climate fund consisting of 1.15 billion dollars.
 Experts estimated that the fund could result in more than 10 billion dollars in private investment in renewable energy.
 The deputy leader of the Norwegian environmental organisation ZERO, Dagfrid Froberg, described the fund as: "Maybe the most important Norwegian measurement in order to fight climate change."

 The Christian Democratic Party wants increased funding of public transport projects outside Oslo, like the Bergen Light Rail.
 They want to accomplish this by making the government finance a larger share of the cost of developing local public transport systems, in order to make public transport more accessible and efficient, especially for people with disabilities.